-One Arizona pro says that this lure “teaches people to be lazy fishermen–it’s too easy!”
+One Arizona pro says this lure “teaches people to be lazy fishermen–it’s too easy!”
 Other Arizona anglers call it the “limit finder.”
-It doesn’t require baitcasting equipment, and you don’t even have to set the hook.
+It doesn’t require baitcasting equipment, and you don’t have to set the hook.
 Because of this, it’s the ideal bait for a bass fishing newcomer or a youngster.
 Yet, several companies make dozens of colors and styles, red, black, purple, and green are Arizona’s favorites.

 Many years ago, I learned to run these steep banks and cliffs, fishing the Westy from zero to 40 feet deep.
 Just toss it out, let it drop, and wait until the line goes slack.
 This lets you know the lure has hit bottom.
-Reel up the slack, then just gently pull the lure out and let it drop to the bottom again.
+Reel up the slack, gently pull the lure out and let it drop to the bottom again.
 At some point, you’ll feel pressure when you pull.
 That’s the bite.
-When this happens, just reel quickly.
+When this happens, reel quickly.
 There’s no need to slam the hook home – the sharp, fine hooks set themselves.
 Another good technique on steep banks is to cast or drop the worm, count it down, and shake it a few times before pulling it to another location.

-John Murray told us that one time he caught all his fish in a tournament by ripping a Westy like a jerkbait under the tires in the marina.
+John Murray told us that he once caught all his fish in a tournament by ripping a Westy like a jerkbait under the tires in the marina.
 I once caught several fish in a row just trolling a Westy Worm behind the boat.
-I had given up on trying to fish it “properly” because the boat was going too fast to allow the light lure to get to the bottom, so I just let it drag along behind the boat, just off the bottom.
+I had given up on trying to fish it “properly” because the boat was going too fast to allow the light lure to get to the bottom, so I just let it drag behind the boat, just off the bottom.
 The fish just hammered it.
 I call this the non-boater Westy technique.

 Many fishermen use scent on Westys, and Murray used to keep Berkley Power Worms in the bag with his Westys to give them some scent.
-Some anglers remove the back hook to make them less likely to snag, but if fish are just slapping at a lure, that back hook can be the only thing that catches them.
+Some anglers remove the back hook to make them less likely to snag, but if fish are slapping at a lure, that back hook can be the only thing that catches them.
 The light-head worms are the most popular–either the 4-inch or the 6-inch.
-Red is by far the most popular color during the day, with purple running a close second.
+Red is the most popular color during the day, with purple running a close second.

 If you had to go out fishing with only one kind of lure, you could do worse than to choose the Westy worm.
 Grab a handful and try them out this winter.
 It’s about as close to a guarantee as you can get when you’re going fishing.